 You’ll be expected to make requests for permission to recruit for other schools in your partnership.
 You can do this using the DTTP.

-The courses will be listed in find postgraduate teacher training courses, DfE’s online search service for potential teachers.
+Courses are listed in Find postgraduate teacher training courses, DfE’s online search service for potential teachers.

 Grant funding agreements (GFA)